LAB02-Admin/HASS.Agent-Docs/docs/commands/command-basics.md

 We'll pick `Button` as our entity type.
 HASS.Agent will try to generate a name for you, in this case `test-vm_lock`, but feel free to change that to anything you like.

-!!! note

-    Note: the names need to be unique!
+    The names need to be unique!
 That's why it's a good idea to start with the name of your pc.
 That way, if you install HASS.Agent on multiple pcs, they won't clash.

 If you like, you can click through the command types on the left, and read their decriptions.
 This way you'll get a feeling for what's possible.

-!!! note

-    Note: missing a command?
-Open a [ticket on GitHub](https://github.com/LAB02-Research/HASS.Agent/issues) with your idea!
+    Missing a command?
+Open a ticket on GitHub with your idea!

 When you're ready, click the `store command` button to continue.